ImageMagick/Usage-Markdown/quantize/index.md

 The CMYK colorspace (not shown) also produces the same but for different reasons.
 Because internal the 'K' channel and a images 'colormap' use the same data pointer (See [Palette Channel](../basics/#palette)), IM converts it back to CMY before quantization.

-The sRGB colorspace as expected produces a simular result as RGB, but is warped to remove the number of near-black colors in the colorspace.
+The sRGB colorspace as expected produces a similar result as RGB, but is warped to remove the number of near-black colors in the colorspace.
 As such there is less colors for the center of the colorwheel to select from, producing a larger 'not quite so black' spot.
 It does however work a lot better for most photos which is why JPEG images often use a sRGB colorspace.

 The XYZ colorspace is also very very similar to linear RGB colorspace.
 The big difference here is that the color axis has shifted so as to better contain ALL the posible colors we can (and even can not) see, as such the color data in the colorwheel are compressed a bit more, and as a result the quantizations seems to become spread out more.

-The LAB and LUV color spaces are based on a different but simular color axis which includes negative values.
+The LAB and LUV color spaces are based on a different but similar color axis which includes negative values.
 That results a different arrangement of color quantizations.

 The special color spaces involving a 'Hue' channel, such as HSL (Hue Saturation, Lightness), HSL (Hue, Saturation, Brightness), and HWB (Hue, White, Black), all have a cyclic color wheel representation of color as part of its color space.
 Actually it was using a HSL color space what was used to generate this color wheel.
 See [Generating a Colorwheel](../color_basics/#colorwheel).